OrangutanJS/ojs-components/README.md

     input.init()
 );
 ```
-oInput needs only one argument: configObject with properties
+OInput needs only one argument: configObject with properties

 Value in the store object will be replaced everytime when input value changes.
 Attribute value is defined as store['example'].
 When we type something in input like: 'hello', result will be: store['example'] = 'hello'